-Asking WHY can be your ticket to victimhood: “Why is this happening to me?”
-Or it can be the key to unlock your potential: “Why do I do what I do?”
+Asking WHY can be your ticket to pity: “Why is this happening to me?”
+Or it can be the key to unlocking your potential: “Why do I do what I do?”
 The difference lies in whether or not you are taking responsibility for your thoughts, feelings, and actions.

 In the Bible (Matthew 18: 3), we read: